India–Pakistan cricket rivalry: ACC tournaments won

+Asian Cricket Council (ACC) governs the Asian cricket tournaments, particularly the Asia Cup.
+There have been 17 editions of the continental tournament so far.
+India has been the most successful side winning 9 Asia Cups, while Pakistan has won 2 Asia Cups, along with an Asian Test Championship.
+In the 2025 Asia Cup, India and Pakistan met in an Asia Cup final for the first time in the tournament history.
+However, it was India who completed a thrilling victory over Pakistan in the final to win their 9th Asia Cup title.

 List of Test series

 Overall Test match results

-Fifteen Test series have been played between the two sides, as well as a one-off Test played in February 1999 as part of the Asian Test Championship.
-India has hosted eight of the series, with 32 matches played at home as well as the one-off match in 1999.
-Pakistan has hosted seven series with 26 matches played at home.
-Each side has four series wins, although Pakistan has won more Test matches than India in matches between the two nations.
+Fifteen Test series have been played between the two sides, as well as a one-off Test in Asian Test Championship.
+Eight of the series have been hosted by India, while seven have been hosted by Pakistan.

+In terms of Test series won, both India and Pakistan have won four series each.
+This includes both teams winning one away series, with Pakistan famously winning 1-0 in India in 1987 and India famously winning 2-1 in Pakistan in 2004.
+Overall, Pakistan has won more Test matches than India head to head.

 List of ODI series

 Overall ODI match results

-The two sides have played a total of 17 ODI series.
-Six of these have been played in India, while Pakistan has hosted seven series.
-Four series have been played in neutral venues, including three in Canada between 1996 and 1998 and one in the United Arab Emirates in 2006.
-Pakistan has won 11 of the series with India winning five.
-The two-match series held in the UAE was tied, each team winning one match.
+The two sides have played a total of 16 ODI series.
+Five of these have been played in India, while Pakistan has hosted seven series.
+Four series have been played in neutral venues, including three in Canada from 1996 to 1998 and one in the United Arab Emirates.
+Pakistan has won nine of the series, while India has won five.
+Meanwhile, the 1984-85 ODI series was abandoned during the 2nd match (due to assassination of Indira Gandhi).
+On the other hand, the 2005-06 series held in the UAE was the only series to be drawn.

 List of T20I series

 Overall T20I match results

-The teams have only played one Twenty20 International series, a two match series played in 2012 as part of Pakistan's tour of India.
+The teams have only played one T20I series, a two match series played in 2012 as part of Pakistan's tour of India.
 Each team won one match, leaving the series drawn.